Hollywood Cowboys

-Hollywood Cowboys is the fourteenth studio album by the Rock band Quiet Riot.
+Hollywood Cowboys is the fourteenth studio album by the glam metal band Quiet Riot.
 The album was released on Frontiers Records on November 8, 2019, and was produced by drummer Frankie Banali.
 This is the last album to feature Banali before his death in 2020 from pancreatic cancer (to which he was diagnosed with not long before its release), and also their last to feature vocalist James Durbin and bassist Chuck Wright before their departures in 2019 and 2021 respectively.

 Reception

 Hollywood Cowboys received average reviews.
 Reviewer Aaron Badgley of The Spill Magazine said "band who knows what they do, and they do it well" but the album overall was average and contained "no mystery" and is "exactly what you would expect from Quiet Riot".